Ruth Ellerbroek

 The biggest strengths that I bring into our sessions

-Dr. Ellerbroek brings over 20 years of clinical experience to her work, offering a steady, grounded presence that helps clients feel safe, understood, and not rushed.
-She's comfortable working with complexity—long‑standing patterns, relationship challenges, and life transitions—and strives to meet each client with respect and care.
-Dr. Ellerbroek places strong emphasis on the therapeutic relationship, knowing that trust, collaboration, and open communication are essential for meaningful change.
-She works to create a space where clients feel supported, heard, and actively involved in shaping their therapy.
-Rather than using a one‑size‑fits‑all approach, Dr. Ellerbroek integrates evidence‑based and relational methods—including CBT, Solution‑Focused Brief Therapy, Emotion‑Focused Therapy, Internal Family Systems, and Adlerian approaches—to tailor therapy to each client’s needs.
+I bring over 20 years of clinical experience to my work, offering a steady, grounded presence that helps clients feel safe, understood, and not rushed.
+I'm comfortable working with complexity—long‑standing patterns, relationship challenges, and life transitions—and I strive to meet each client with respect, care and humility.
+I place a strong emphasis on the therapeutic relationship, knowing that trust, collaboration, and open communication are essential for meaningful change.
+I want to create a space where clients feel supported, heard, and actively involved in shaping their therapy.
+Rather than using a one‑size‑fits‑all approach, I integrate evidence‑based and relational methods—including CBT, Solution‑Focused Brief Therapy, Emotion‑Focused Therapy, Internal Family Systems, and Adlerian approaches—to tailor therapy to each person's needs.
 This allows our work to be both practical and emotionally meaningful.
-Dr. Ellerbroek also takes a strengths‑based perspective, helping you recognize their resilience, values, and existing resources—not just their challenges.
+I work from a strengths‑based perspective, helping you recognize your resilience, values, and existing resources—not just your challenges.
 Clients often report gaining greater clarity, emotional balance, and confidence as they move toward healthier relationships, deeper purpose, and lasting change.
+Many of my clients find my 'gentle' sense of humor helpful in rebalancing perspective.

 The clients I'm best positioned to serve

-Dr. Ellerbroek works with adults and seniors, including individuals and couples.
-Many people seek support for stress, relationship challenges, life transitions, aging-related concerns, or a desire for greater emotional balance and meaning.
-She offers a supportive, thoughtful space to help clients strengthen relationships, gain clarity, and move forward with confidence through each stage of life.
+My ideal clients are adults - any age, 18 - 100+.
+I work with individuals and couples.
+Many people seek support for stress, relationship challenges, life transitions, aging-related concerns, and/or a desire to find greater emotional balance and meaning.
+I offer a supportive, thoughtful space to help clients define their values, strengthen relationships, gain clarity, and move forward in their day-to-day life with confidence.

 Cognitive Behavioral (CBT)